SiDzejj/gci-ansible-jenkins/README.md

 Jenkins is an automation server tool, that is used to automate the non-human part of software development process.
 It's server-based and runs in servlet containers.
 It supports version control tools like Git.
 It's open-source and free.
 Released under the MIT License.

-To start automated process of installing Jenkins, add the role to your ansible directory use the following command:
+To start automated process of installing Jenkins, add the role to your ansible directory and use the following command:

 ansible-playbook /etc/ansible/roles/Jenkins/defaults/main.yml